-No Signature - Task assigned to Jodi Pierce was completed by assistant Jennifer Sham

-TO: Chair and Directors File No: 2240 85

-SUBJECT: Salmon Arm Refuse Disposal Site - Scale and Site Attendant Operations

-Contract Award

-DESCRIPTION: Report from Ben Van Nostrand, Team Leader, Environmental Health

-Services, dated September 1, 2022.
-Salmon Arm Refuse Disposal Site agreement with Seldom Silent Enterprises Ltd. to provide scale and site attendant services at the Salmon Arm Refuse Disposal Site over a three-year term commencing October 1, 2022 and expiring on September 30, 2025, for a total cost of \$1,057,163 plus applicable taxes, with an option to extend for an additional two-year term, this 22nd day of September,
+No Signature - Task assigned to Jodi Pierce was completed by assistant Jennifer Sham то: Chair and Directors File No: 2240 85 SUBJECT: Salmon Arm Refuse Disposal Site - Scale and Site Attendant Operation Contract Award DESCRIPTION: Report from Ben Van Nostrand, Team Leader, Environmental Health Services, dated September 1, 2022.
+Salmon Arm Refuse Disposal Site Scale and Site Attendant Contract Award.
+RECOMMENDATION: THAT: the Board empower the authorized signatories to enter into an agreement with Seldom Silent Enterprises Ltd. to provide scale and site attendant services at the Salmon Arm Refuse Disposal Site over a three year term commencing October 1, 2022 and expiring on September 30 2025, for a total cost of \$1,057,163 plus applicable taxes, with an option to extend for an additional two-year term, this 22 nd day of September 2022.